Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Problem formulation

 \subsection{Discretized model problem and continuous relaxation}

-Introducing a conforming mesh over $\Omega$ using $N$ vertices, let $M\in\R^{N\times N}$ and $K\in\R^{N\times N}$ be the mass and stiffness matrices of a suitable finite element discretization of \eqref{eq:PDE_MINLPpaper}.
+We introduce a conforming mesh over $\Omega$ with $N$ vertices such that, after choosing a suitable finite element space, $M\in\R^{N\times N}$ and $K\in\R^{N\times N}$ denote the mass and stiffness matrices and we note that $K$ and $M$ are positive definite and $M$ is symmetric.
+We refer to \cite{deckelnick2012note} for a discussion on the convergence of the discretized quantities.
 Furthermore, let the matrix $\Phi\in\R^{N\times l}$ contain the finite element coefficients of the source functions in its columns, i.e., each column contains the evaluation of the respective source function at the $N$ vertices of the grid.
-With these matrices at hand, we formulate the \emph{discretized optimal control problem}
+With these matrices at hand, we formulate the \textit{discretized optimal control problem}

 In \eqref{eq:MINLP_raw_MINLPpaper} and for the remainder of this article, $y$ denotes the vector of the finite element coefficients of the corresponding finite element approximation of \eqref{eq:PDE_MINLPpaper} rather than the actual PDE-solution.
-The same holds true for the desired state $\ybar$ which from now on represents a finite element coefficient vector instead of an actual $L^2(\Omega)$-function.
-Relaxing the integer constraints in \eqref{eq:MINLP_raw_MINLPpaper} yields the \emph{continuous relaxation}
+The same holds true for the desired state $\ybar$, which from now on represents a finite element coefficient vector instead of an actual $L^2(\Omega)$-function.
+Relaxing the integer constraints in \eqref{eq:MINLP_raw_MINLPpaper} yields the \textit{continuous relaxation}

 We reformulate both problems \eqref{eq:MINLP_raw_MINLPpaper} and \eqref{eq:MINLP_raw_contrelax_MINLPaper} in a more compact way.

 \begin{lemma} Introducing for $x\in\R^{N+l}$

 and $f:\R^l\to\R^N:u\mapsto K^{-1}M\Phi u$, problems \eqref{eq:MINLP_raw_MINLPpaper} and \eqref{eq:MINLP_raw_contrelax_MINLPaper} are equivalent to